 These top-secret local gems go by the name POPOS (Privately Owned Public Spaces), and are scattered through downtown.
 They offer little patches of calm in the bustling city, quiet spots to have a coffee or eat a to-go lunch, and most times, fantastic views.
 The catch?
 You’ve got to find them.
+Enter your San Francisco local guide!
 I won’t give them all away (after all, the thrill is in the hunt), but my personal favorite is at 343 Sansome, which lies in the literal shade of SF’s Transamerica Pyramid and offers views over the water.
 Grab a snack from one of the local food trucks (Señor Sisig is worth that wait), and head to the top.

 Eat your heart out

-San Franciscans are foodies, and visitors to this beautiful city will have no complaints when it comes to food.
+Any local will tell you—San Franciscans are foodies, and visitors to this beautiful city will have no complaints when it comes to food.
 Enjoy authentic Mexican eats in the Mission— La Taqueria has outstanding tacos.
 Pearl’s Burgers has hot-of-the-grill options for both carnivores and vegetarians.
 Sample some delectable Italian dishes at Delfina.
 Ready for dessert?
 Make your own ice cream cookie sandwiches at trendy Cream, or go for an off-beat flavor at Henry Slocumbe’s, where you can try a scoop of Vietnamese Coffee, Peppercorn, Cheese, or Spotted Dick ice cream.
 If you want to take it up a notch, visit Nopa, State Bird, Lazy Bear, or Foreign Cinema—reservations highly recommended.

 Grab a beer

-There’s no better way to enjoy the sun that with a cold beer in hand.
-San Francisco’s gone all in on the craft beer scene, and the city is spangled with microbreweries galore.
+There’s no better way to enjoy the sun than with a cold beer in hand.
+San Francisco’s gone all-in on the craft beer scene, and the city is spangled with microbreweries galore.
 If you’re in SoMa, try 21st Amendment.
 Hopwater, seated near the ridge of Nob Hill, offers a huge sampling of tap beers and lots of seats.
 Zeitgeist, at the crux of the Mission, has a big beer garden and bigger personality.
 Magnolia Brewing is off-the-beaten path but reward you with a gorgeous rustic-chic ambiance.
 And South Pacific brewing company is best enjoyed after a meal of sumptuous Mission Mexican food.
 Hardcore hopheads can tour local breweries Anchor Steam Brewing Company and Triple Voodoo, complete with tastings.